Rotational elasticity and couplings to linear elasticity: Statement of the static problem

-In other words, rather than using elements of the group ${\bf O} \in \mathrm{SO}(3)$ as the dynamical or state variables, we are using elements of its Lie algebra $\vect{u}^{\star} \in \mathfrak{so}(3)$, see~\cite{Neff:2010} where this approach is used in linear Cosserat elasticity.
+In other words, rather than using elements of the group ${\bf Q} \in \mathrm{SO}(3)$ as the dynamical or state variables, we are using elements of its Lie algebra $\vect{\omega}^{\star} \in \mathfrak{so}(3)$, see~\cite{Neff:2010} where this approach is used in linear Cosserat elasticity.
+It should be noted that there exists a simple expression for the matrix ${\bf Q}$ which is sometimes referred to as Rodrigues' formula